Processing of licences issued under the Poisons and Therapeutic Goods Act 1966

 An application will be checked and reviewed for completeness.
 This includes confirmation of licence application fee payment and inclusion of the relevant supporting documents.

-You will be contacted via email for any queries or requests for documentation and to let you know your application has progressed to the next stage.
+You will be contacted via email for any queries or requests for documentation and to inform you that your application has progressed to the next stage.

 The assessment phase determines if the licence is to be granted.

-A licensing officer will contact you for requests for further information.
+A licensing officer will contact you if further information is required.

 The initial review may take up to 5 business days.